HappyTa/DS_Individual_Project/README.md

 ![data type screenshot](/graph/data-type.png)

 Looking at the image above , we can see that there are 4 categorical variables (variables with `'O'` for their datatype): `Name`, `Platform`, `Genre`.
-I used pandas's [factorize](https://pandas.pydata.org/docs/reference/api/pandas.factorize.html) function to get a numerical value for these variable.
-We can also see that `Rank` and `Name` have a high number of unique values, the percentage can be observe below:
+I used pandas's [factorize](https://pandas.pydata.org/docs/reference/api/pandas.factorize.html) function to get a numerical value for these variables.
+We can also see that `Rank` and `Name` have a high number of unique values.
+This percentage can be observed below:

 ![percentage of unique values for column Rank and Name](/graph/name-rank-unique.png)

-With Rank having 100% uniqueness, I believe I will drop this as it might not prove useful to the project.
+With Rank having 100% uniqueness, I believe that dropping the rank column will be beneficial to the project because it does not provide enough statistical value to answer the three questions above.

 ### Data description:

 ![Data description](/graph/data-describe.png)

-Using the output above, we can determine a few things, using `count`, we can find out if there is any data lost in those variables, and by comparing the `mean` and median (`50%`) we can see determine the skewness of the data.
-Based on `count`, Year seems to be the only one with some minor data lost while the others are fine.
-Checking for right skewness, we can see that for all the sales columns (`NA_Sales`, `EU_Sales`, `JP_Sales`, `Other_Sales`, `Global_Sales`) the `mean` is **greater** than the median(`50%`), which mean the data is right skewed.
+Using the output above, we can determine if the dataset is right skewed and if there are any datalost.
+First, with `Count`, if the number of count is less than 16598, then that means there are data lost which only `Year` seems to suffer from.
+Next, we can determind right skewness using `mean` and median (`50%`).
+If `mean` is greater than `median` it means those columns are right skewed which the sales columns seems to suffer from.

 ### Exploraty Data Analysis (EDA)

-Here I will take a closer look at the data set to find any pattern that exist in the dataset.
+Here I will take a closer look at the data set to find any pattern that exists in the dataset.
 First, I will split the columnns into two types, `numerical` and `categorical` variables.

 Here is the list of columns split into those types:
 ![list of numerical and categorical variables](/graph/num-cat-var-list.png)